rayhanadev/Python-Interpreter/README.md

-# Python-Compiler
+# Python Compiler in Javascript
-A small Python Compiler written in Javascript
+Just a small Python Compiler written in ES6 Javascript.
+Try it out by forking and then changing the `test.pyjs` file!